 We use this information for statistical analysis, to help us make our site more useful to visitors.
 This tracking system does not record information about individuals.TOP

-The Office of Management and Budget Memo M-10-22, Guidance for Online Use of Web Measurement and Customization Technologies [PDF, 106KB] allows Federal agencies to use session and persistent cookies.
+The Office of Management and Budget (OMB) Memo M-10-22: Guidance for Online Use of Web Measurement and Customization Technologies allows Federal Agencies to use sessions and persistent cookies.”

 When you visit any website, its server may generate a piece of text known as a "cookie" to place on your computer.
 Placing cookie text allows websites to "remember" visitors' preferences, surfing patterns and behavior while they are connected.